Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 In Fig.~\ref{fig:ejecta:dyn:m} we show the relative differences between all datasets values and values from the fitting models.
 We observe that none of the fitting models can adequately capture the subset of \DScool{} with a leakage scheme only as neutrino treatment, (Cf. \cite{Radice:2018pdn,Lehner:2016lxy}).
-While the lowest $\chi_{\nu}^2$ is found for Eq.~\eqref{eq:fit_Mej_Kruger}, the plot shows that the simple polynomial $P_2^2(q,\tilde{\Lambda})$, captures slightly better the high mass tail.
+While the lowest \ssr{} and $\chid{}$ are found for \polql{}, the plot shows that the Eq.~\eqref{eq:fit_Mej_Kruger} can also capture the large ejecta mass of \DSnone{} and \DSrefset{} with however higher residuals.
 Notably Eq.~\eqref{eq:fit_Mej} cannot capture that tail, truncating the distribution at $\sim10^{-2}M_{\odot}$.
 The polynomial in $\tilde{\Lambda}$ fits the data very poorly, showing an almost flat distribution around the mean value of the ejecta mass.

-We conclude that the ejecta mass depends sensibly on the physics included in the simulations and shows various trends in models with polytropic or microphysical EOSs, or when neutrino absorption is taken into account.
-Across all models the leading trend appears to be given by the mass-ratio.
-We recommend the use of the $P_2^2(q,\tilde{\Lambda})$ fit with the coefficients given by \DSheatcool{}.